Last updated: March 9, 2018

 Tenney was renamed Lookout for the 1992-93 season, however the new branding was not enough to keep it afloat, as unpaid debts eventually dragged it down by the end of the year.
 By 1994, the shuttered area was purchased by the Wilkinson Corp. of Yakima, Washington.

 Russell Wilkinson was able to reopen the area as Tenney on December 6, 1996, while also looking to purchase a second New Hampshire ski area.
 Wilkinson reportedly spent three times the purchase price to restore the lodge, lifts, and trails.
 Further lodge improvements were made for the 1998-99 season.

 After a few more years of operation, the ski area closed yet again following the 2000-2001 season.

 Year Round Skiing?

 In October of 2002, Tenney was purchased by a Japanese company called SnowMagic.
 A significant investment was planned in the area - the choice was rumored as being between replacing the 1964 Stadeli double chairlift with a high speed detachable quad or installing a high-tech snowmaking system.

 Tenney was able to open during the summer and fall of 2003 thanks to the system, however numbers were disappointing and costs were high (especially considering it was only covering a small slope).
 Summer snowmaking operations were cancelled in 2004 as a result and within a year, SnowMagic was all but forgotten.
-Tenney then closed yet again for the 2006-2007 season.
+While big plans were announced in 2005-06 for a hotel, base area, golf course, water park, and retirement community, Tenney closed yet again for the 2006-2007 season.